- GW Home

 The stipend of a Rhodes Scholarship consists of a direct payment to the Scholar's college of all tuition fees (such as matriculation, tuition, laboratory fees, and certain other set charges), plus a maintenance allowance of not less than 735 pounds per month paid directly to the Scholar in installments during the term of the Scholarship.
 Although a Rhodes Scholar may be married, no allowance is made for the spouse's expenses.

-- Registration.
-All students intending to apply for GW endorsement for the Rhodes, Marshall and Mitchell Scholarship programs must register with the Center for Undergraduate Fellowships and Research.
+Registration: All students intending to apply for GW endorsement for the Rhodes, Marshall and Mitchell Scholarship programs must register with the Center for Undergraduate Fellowships and Research.
 By registering and declaring their intent to apply, applicants for GW endorsement will be sure to receive the advice and support of fellowships center staff.
-Prospective applicants must declare their intention to apply no later than July 15th.
+Prospective applicants must declare their intention to apply no later than May 11, 2017.
+At that time, a questionnaire will be distributed to individuals declaring their intention, and this questionnaire will provide an opportunity to describe especially meaningful experiences.

-- GW Endorsement Application.
-All students seeking endorsement for the Rhodes, Marshall and Mitchell competitions must submit complete applications by Friday, August 16, 2013.
+GW Endorsement Application: All students seeking endorsement for the Rhodes, Marshall and Mitchell competitions must submit complete applications by Friday, August 18, 2017.

 In order to best prepare the eventual endorsees, the GW endorsement application consists of the Rhodes application requirements:

-d.
-An official GW transcript, together with official transcripts from ALL other universities attended.
+c.
+An official GW transcript, together with official transcripts from ALL other universities attended (study abroad, community college, etc).

-- GW Endorsement Interviews.
+GW Endorsement Interviews.
 The GW Rhodes, Marshall and Mitchell nomination committee will notify select GW students and alumni submitting complete applications of its desire to interview them.
-Those interviews take place during mid-September.
+Those interviews take place during the first two weeks of September.

-- Rhodes, Marshall and Mitchell Scholarship Applications.
-All GW endorsed students will be responsible for preparing complete applications according to the instructions provided by each program.
-Further information and support materials (application timelines and checklists, information for recommenders, etc.) will be available from the Center for Undergraduate Fellowships and Research.
+Further information and support materials (application timelines and checklists, information for recommenders, etc.) are available from the Center for Undergraduate Fellowships and Research.
 Interested students should review the Rhodes Scholarship website before beginning the application process.

 All GW Rhodes candidates are eligible to be considered for the George Washington University J.B. and Maurice C. Shapiro Scholarship to the University of Oxford and Bender Scholarship to the University of Cambridge.
 For further information please contact the Center for Undergraduate Fellowships and Research.